 Rainbow trout (Oncorhynchus mykiss) and Brown trout (Salmo trutta) are produced at the Pemberton Freshwater Research Centre and released into rivers and dams of south-west WA.
 Wild self-sustaining populations are thought to be limited; therefore, stock levels are largely dependent on release rates and are supplemented annually.
-Stocking numbers in 2017 for rainbow trout were: 600,000 fingerlings and 28,500 yearlings and ex-broodstock.
-Stocking numbers for brown trout were 2,300 yearlings and ex-broodstock.

-The total estimated recreational catches of brown and rainbow trout in 2017/18 (2,074 (±457 se) & 12,813 (±1,843 se) respectively) were similar to brown and rainbow trout catches in 2016/17 (3,719 (±1,074 se) and 11,185 (±2,139 se) respectively) (Recreational Fishery Figure 3).
-For information on other freshwater fish species, refer to RAR (in prep.).
+The total estimated recreational catches of brown and rainbow trout in 2018/19 (2,976 (±563 s.e.) & 11,318 (±1,783 s.e.) respectively) were similar to brown and rainbow trout catches since 2016/17 (Recreational Fishery Figure 3).
+For information on other freshwater fish species, refer to the RAR (in prep.).